Skip to main content

 (b) Community reinforcement approach;

-(c) Contingency management/motivational incentives;
+(c) Contingency management and motivational incentives;

-(d) Motivational interviewing; or
+(d) Motivational interviewing;

-(e) Behavioral couples counseling.
+(e) Behavioral couples counseling;

 (a) When a patient is pregnant or breast-feeding;